sigmie/docs.sigmie.com/src/pages/docs/docs.md

 ### Arrays

-The `array` attribute `sizes` above is internally handled as one single attribute `size` has two values.
+The `array` attribute `sizes` above is internally handled as one single attribute `size` that has two values.

 Imagine this if this was possible.